car insurance switzerland tips save money

 Some Swiss insurance providers lower your premiums if you attend defensive driving courses.

 Mobiliar, for example, not only discounts its car insurance when you attend a defensive driving course, but also contributes 100 francs towards the cost of the course.
-Helvetia too contributes towards the cost of defensive driving courses, and young drivers also benefit from a move to a higher bonus tier in Helvetia’s bonus malus system for partial and full casco insurance.
+Helvetia too contributes towards the cost of defensive driving courses, and young drivers also benefit from a move to a higher bonus tier in Helvetia’s bonus-malus system for both third-party liability insurance and full-casco insurance.
 TCS rewards customers who complete defensive driving courses with discounts of up to 20 percent.

 6. Choose your car carefully